The Younger Joneses

 "All our children have contributed to what Abacela has become.
 We're proud of them.
 They've been instrumental and influential in various ways." - Earl and Hilda Jones

 Hanna was 12 when the Joneses moved from Florida to Oregon.
 She and her school friends pitched in planting and tending the vineyards in the early years.
 Her illustration of the vineyards, drawn when she was 13, became Abacela's iconic label.
 Hanna, a graduate of the University of Oregon is now an interior designer in Portland, OR.
-She also designed and decorate the Abacela Vine & Wine Center.
+She also designed and decorated the Abacela Vine & Wine Center.

 Meredith, who was four when they arrived in the Umpqua Valley, went from playing amidst the vines to learning how to care for them, to supervising vineyard crews.
 She graduated from University of Oregon and Columbia University’s Public Health program and now works in New York.